Bradley-Heather/Bradley-Heather/README.md

 - South African.
-- Ex Architect and avid explorer now slowly falling in love with code...
+- Ex Architect and avid explorer now slowly falling in love with code.

 <!---